Frequently Asked Questions

 • Defined benefit pensions — If you have a final salary or career average pension, the tax-free lump sum is usually calculated differently and may reduce your annual income from the scheme.

-Your State Pension is treated as taxable income, but it's paid to you without any tax deducted at source.
+Your state pension is treated as taxable income, but it's paid to you without any tax deducted at source.
 Whether you pay tax on it depends on your total income from all sources.

 • Tax-free allowance — Most people can earn up to £12,570 a year (the Personal Allowance) before paying income tax.
-Your State Pension counts towards this total.
+Your state pension counts towards this total.

-• If State Pension is your only income — You probably won’t pay any tax, as it’s usually below the Personal Allowance threshold.
+• If state pension is your only income — You probably won’t pay any tax, as it’s usually below the Personal Allowance threshold.

-• If you have other income — For example, from a private pension, salary, or savings, your State Pension may push your total income above the tax-free limit.
+• If you have other income — For example, from a private pension, salary, or savings, your state pension may push your total income above the tax-free limit.
 HMRC will adjust your tax code to collect tax through one of your other income sources.

 Carry forward is a pension rule that allows you to make contributions above the standard annual allowance by using any unused allowance from the previous three tax years — provided you were a member of a UK-registered pension scheme in those years.